GianMarcoOddo/rmpy/rmpy/README.md

 NpVaR_changes = marg_NpVaRs_scale_factor(returns, positions, alpha=alpha)
 print(NpVaR_changes)
 ```
-In this example, we have calculated the marginal changes in the non-parametric value at risk (NpVaR) for a portfolio consisting of 5 assets.
-The function takes in historical returns data for the assets, the current positions of the assets, a scale factor, and a significance level (alpha).The result is a list of the marginal changes in NpVaR for each asset, which can be useful for understanding the risk contributions of individual positions within the portfolio and designing risk management strategies to mitigate potential losses.
+In this example, we have calculated the marginal changes in the non-parametric Aalue at Risk (NpVaR) for a portfolio consisting of 5 assets.
+The function takes in historical returns data for the assets, the current positions of the assets, a scale factor, and a significance level (alpha).
+The result is a list of the marginal changes in NpVaR for each asset, which can be useful for understanding the risk contributions of individual positions within the portfolio and designing risk management strategies to mitigate potential losses.

 # 2. PaVaR Module